cyrilgeorge153/Assignment/README.md

 2. Maven should be present and environment variable should be set in the local system.
 3. All browsers mentioned above should be present in the local system.

-If you find this repo useful, don't forget to give it a ⭐ on GitHub.
+If you find this repository useful, don't forget to give it a ⭐ on GitHub.